section-io/docs/content/getting-started/tutorials/launching-a-node.js-app/deploy-your-node.js-app.md

 Now your app is ready to deploy:

 ```
-section deploy --name nextjs-blog --environment production
+section deploy nextjs-blog --environment production
 ```

 ### View your app running on Section

-You can now view yoru app running on Section:
+You can now view your app running on Section:

 > [nextjs-blog.section.dev](https://nextjs-blog.section.dev)